 - Hydrate.
 Ever notice that being cold sends you to the bathroom more frequently?
 Not only does shunting render your limbs cold, but it can dehydrate you.
 With more blood directed to the core, your body acts like it’s holding more water than it really is.

-Above: Bekka of Bikeyface breaks down winter warmers for your cold-weather ride.
+Above: Bekka of Bikeyface breaks down winter warmers for your cold-weather city ride.

 Staying safe on wet roads is all about thinking a step ahead and remembering that your traction is limited.